 1. Who can join the BNZ KiwiSaver Scheme?
 Read more about who's eligible to join KiwiSaver and what you need to do.
 4 2.
 More about KiwiSaver Contributions Understand how the Government's contributions work and how you can suspend your contributions.
-3. Withdrawing money from the BNZ KiwiSaver Scheme Find out more about special circumstances in which you can withdraw your money early.
-6 4. .
+5 3.
+Withdrawing money from the BNZ KiwiSaver Scheme Find out more about special circumstances in which you can withdraw your money early.
+7 4.
 More about your investment options Learn about the difference between income and growth assets.
-5. .
-More about fees and charges Understand more about fees, expenses and transaction costs.
-6. KiwiSaver and transfers Read about transferring between KiwiSaver schemes and transferring funds from overseas.
+10 5.
+More about fees Understand more about fees, expenses and transaction costs.
+10 6.
+KiwiSaver and transfers Read about transferring between KiwiSaver schemes and transferring funds from overseas.
 11 7.
 More about investment risk Find out about the other risks of investing and how we manage those risks.
-11 8.
+12 8.
 How your investment is valued Discover how 'units' work and what this means for your investment.
-12 9.
+13 9.
 Related parties and managing conflicts of interest Learn about how we manage any potential people and related company conflicts.
-12 10.
+13 10.
 More about tax Learn more about your Prescribed Investor Rate.
-14 11.
-The Governing Document and Instrument of Appointment made easy Understand how the Governing Document and Instrument of Appointment guides what we do.
-14
+15 11.
+The Governing Document and our default provider appointment Understand how the Governing Document and Instrument of Appointment guides what we do.
+15